CHANGES in direction are taking many years, endless arguments and, quite possibly, another unclear election result back home.

 Not to mention its significance in the trip.

-In the morning we head north through possibly the longest (and Welsh) few drive days of the trip which will begin to take on a new shape as the terrain changes, big cities return and layers of clothing are consigned back to our lockers.
+In the morning we head north through possibly the longest (and most Welsh) few drive days of the trip which will begin to take on a new shape as the terrain changes, big cities return and layers of clothing are consigned back to our lockers.